NaveenNKD2001/Emotion_detection/README.md

 # Emotion_detection
-I used FER-2013 to detect the emotion in the images of people
+In this project, I created a model that detects the emotion of the perfon in the image.
+I used FER-2013 to train and validate the model.